JanssenProject/jans/docs/admin/config-guide/auth-server-config/openid-connect-client-configuration.md

 ```

-### Creating a New OpenID Clients
+### Creating a New OpenID Connect Clients

-To add a openid client, we can use `post-oauth-openid-client` operation id.
+To add an OpenID Connect client, we can use `post-oauth-openid-client` operation id.
 As shown in the [output](#using-command-line) for `--info` command, the
 `post-oauth-openid-client` operation requires data to be sent
 according to `Client` schema.